CalumRaine/Grain/README.md

 ### Scope of Variables & Segments

 `Grain` implements _no_ scoping.
-All variables and segments are globally accessible throughout the script from when they are defined.
+All variables and iterators are globally accessible throughout the script from when they are defined.

 In the case of redefinition, the most recent definition is used.
 Even if redefinition occurs within an `in` loop or `if` block, the updated values will persist once outside of that block or loop.